quicwg/base-drafts/draft-ietf-quic-transport.md

 compromise the packet protection for all 0-RTT packets because the same key and nonce could be used to protect different content.

-Receiving a Retry packet, especially a Retry that changes the connection ID used for subsequent packets, indicates a strong possibility that 0-RTT packets could be lost.
 A client only receives acknowledgments for its 0-RTT packets once the handshake is complete.
 Consequently, a server might expect 0-RTT packets to start with a packet number of 0.
-Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of
-0. Thus, 0-RTT packets could need to use a longer packet number encoding.
+Therefore, in determining the length of the packet number encoding for 0-RTT packets, a client MUST assume that all packets up to the current packet number are in flight, starting from a packet number of 0.
+Thus, 0-RTT packets could need to use a longer packet number encoding.

 A client SHOULD instead generate a fresh cryptographic handshake message and start packet numbers from 0.
 This ensures that new 0-RTT packets will not use